Ishika-Trivedi/Swamphacks2k22/readme.md

 The mobile application is developed using swift and it’s an IOS based app that will collect every information regarding the patient.

+## Business Model

+What product/service do we provide?
+Primarily, our product provides support to measurements of a person’s drip level, bp, oxygen level and provide the user with an accurate ECG graph.
+This product is linked with our app allowing one to monitor the details generated through his/her phone.
+This will also allow the doctor in charge of multiple patients to monitor the readings simultaneously and alert the user in case the reading goes beyond the boundaries considered healthy.
+Whom do we intend to market that product or service?
+• We are intent to market our product to hospitals so that they can save time on monitoring patients.
+The number of patients for whom each doctor/nurse is responsible will also be increased.
+• We also intend to market it to those who have someone ill enough that they need to be under observation constantly like a family member or a caretaker so that they can be informed when the vitals are going out of the green zone How do we intend to market it?
+We plan to market it as software responsible for bringing all the data regarding a person under one device.
+This software will also allow users to monitor multiple subjects at the same time why notifying the user in case the subject’s vitals are not in green.
+What kind of expenses it will face?
+• The primary cost for each unit:
+1. Cost of connection: number of connections * 6,000 /-
+2. Charge for the database: 50,000/- per month
+3. Cost of software system: 5,00,000 /-